-A large amount of reported data on pregnant women indicate neither malformative, nor feto/neonatal toxicity.
 Epidemiological studies on neurodevelopment in children exposed to paracetamol in utero show inconclusive results.
-If clinically needed, paracetamol can be used during pregnancy however it should be used at the lowest effective dose for the shortest possible time and at the lowest possible frequency.
+If clinically needed, paracetamol can be used during pregnancy if clinically needed, however, as with any medicine it should be used at the lowest effective dose for the shortest possible time.